AdamBers/adambers/README.md

 ### About me
 Hi!
-My name is Adam.  &nbsp
+My name is Adam.
 I'am frontend developer.
 I have 3 years experience in web development and i like my job.
 Specializing in React-JS